FireFrei/yrxv1500-mqtt/README.md

 ### Requirements
 - Yamaha RX-V1500 A/V-Reciever
 - Raspberry Pi (or similar) with RS232 interface or USB<->RS232 converter
-- Python3
+- Python3   (install `apt install python3`)
+- Python3-virtualenv    (install `apt install python3-virtualenv`)
-- Python3 library `pyyaml`, `asyncio`, `pyserial-asyncio`, and `paho-mqtt` (will be installed by this tool on startup)
+- Python3 libraries `pyyaml`, `asyncio`, `pyserial-asyncio`, and `paho-mqtt` (will be installed using `requirements.txt` in the steps below)

 ### Usage
 Easy:
-1. Clone this repository
+1. Clone this repository to `/srv/yrxv1500-mqtt` and change to the directory.
+If the path is adjusted, see required changes below.
+2. Create virtual environment with `virtualenv .venv`, and activate it with `. .venv/bin/activate`.
+3. Install Python package dependencies: `pip3 install -r requirements.txt`.
-2. Edit the `config.yaml` file according to your needs
+4. Edit the `config.yaml` file according to your needs.
-3. Run `python3 controller.py`
+5. Run `python3 controller.py`.

 As service using systemd:
 1. Same as *Easy*, but don't run manually.
-2. Edit file `systemd/yrxv1500-mqtt.service` and change working directory and file path of *controller.py* to your needs (defaults to `/srv/yrxv1500-mqtt/controller.py`)
+2. Edit file `systemd/yrxv1500-mqtt.service` and change the working directory, the interpreter path, and the file path of *controller.py* to your needs (defaults to `/srv/yrxv1500-mqtt/controller.py`)
 3. Link and enable systemd config:
 ```
 sudo ln -s /srv/yrxv1500-mqtt/systemd/yrxv1500-mqtt.service /etc/systemd/system/yrxv1500-mqtt.service